-If you're dedicating your resources and time to a new business, it's important it has the ability to become profitable.
+If you're dedicating your resources and time to a new business, it should have the ability to become profitable.
 Here are a few factors to consider when finalizing the niche you'll be catering to:

-When researching, if you find a fair number of similar products, but not an overabundance of products -- this means your idea could be profitable.
+Your idea could be profitable if you research the market and discover similar products but not many companies selling them.
 Take a look at the price points of your competitors' products so you can price your own competitively.
-Resources like Amazon (for products), G2 Crowd (for software), agency directories (for services), and price monitoring tools like PRICEFY.IO are helpful in the process of evaluating your competitors' pricing, and determining prices for your own products and services.
+Resources like Amazon (for products), G2 (for software), agency directories (for services), and PRICEFY.IO (for price monitoring) are helpful in the process of evaluating your competitors' pricing, and determining prices for your own products and services.

 5. Test your product or service.

-Create a simple website or landing page for your business so customers can find you and research your business.
+Create a simple website or landing page for your business so customers can find you.
 Offer a trial period of the product or give out free samples to your target customers.
 This initial test period should not cost a large amount of money, but you can certainly use paid ads to drive traffic to your website.

-To see if people want to put money towards your product, take advantage of tools such as crowdfunding sites.
-Not only can you gain funding you'll also get your product in front of potential customers.
+See if people want to put money towards your product with crowdfunding sites.
+Not only can you gain funding but you'll also get your product in front of potential customers.

 If the test is not as successful as you hoped it would be, don't scrap your idea entirely.
-Go back to the drawing board and see if there are any key areas where your product or marketing could be improved.
+Go back to the drawing board to find key areas where your product or marketing could be improved.

 Still not sure what a niche business looks like in practice?
 Below are a few examples of businesses that cater to niche markets.